czbiohub-sf/cerebra/paper/paper.md

 This module removes germline variants that are common between the control and the experimental tissue so as to not bias the results by including non-pathogenic variants.
 The user provides a very simple metadata file (see [README.md](https://github.com/czbiohub/cerebra/blob/master/README.md)) that indicates which experimental samples correspond to which control samples.
 Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across control/experimental matched VCF files, then write new VCFs that contain only the unique variants.
-These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet "chunks" of input at the same time.
+These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet chunks of input at the same time.
 There is also the option to limit the reported variants to those found in NCBI's [dbSNP](https://www.ncbi.nlm.nih.gov/books/NBK21088/) and the Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) databases.
 This option is designed to give the user a higher degree of confidence in the pathogenicity of each variant.
-If independent experiments have reported a given variant in pathogenic human tissue, it is more likely to be "real" and less likely to be an artifact.
+If independent experiments have reported a given variant in pathogenic human tissue, it is less likely to be an artifact.
-The output of `germline-filter` is a set of trimmed-down VCF files.
-These VCFs will be used for the next two steps.
+The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
-If you do not have access to "control" tissue its also ok to skip this step entirely and proceed directly to `count-variants` or `find-peptide-variants`.
+If you do not have access to "control" tissue then proceed directly to `count-variants` or `find-peptide-variants`.

 ## `count-variants`

 The `count-variants` module reports the raw variant counts for every gene across every sample.
 We first create a _genome interval tree_ from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF records in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in [shared memory](https://en.wikipedia.org/wiki/Shared_memory).